pushpabrol/Guardian-SwiftUI-Sample/README.md

 5. The app processes the enrollment and saves the necessary information locally.

-6. Users can view the list of enrolled devices in the "Enrollments" section.
+6. Users can view the list of enrollments in the "Enrollments" section.

 7. Biometric authentication (e.g., Touch ID, Face ID) is used to authenticate the user when the app is opened.